Varunmargam/My_Blogs/clklhezma000209iaennd4wol.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690480502163/59d2b1db-cf25-40d7-ab29-311363765e7f.png align="center")

+**It will merge the latest commit from the dev branch to the master branch with a new commit.**

 Here, the commits made in the feature branch will merge into the main branch as a new merge commit - in this case, C6.
 But the commits in `#git log` will be shown as C1-&gt;C2-&gt;C3-&gt;C4-&gt;C5-&gt;C6.
 This is how the commits will be merged when `#git merge` is used.

 ## ✔Rebase